 For example, you are updating an Area Structure Plan and are beginning a lengthy public input process.
 To encourage people to attend your open house, you listen to what they say about their neighbourhood online, learning where residents spend time on the internet (in this case, a Facebook Page about their neighbourhood).
 A week before the first open house, you post a question on the residents' Facebook Page, asking them what they love about their community.
-A few weeks before the event, you also announce the public input process on your municipal website and Facebook Page, clearly identifying who people can contact (and how) if they have questions.
+Before the event, you announce the public input process on your municipal website and Facebook Page, identifying who people can contact (and how) if they have questions.
+Postthe first event, you ask people to build on the ideas heard from the stage 1 input through solicitative or collaborative platforms like a crowdstorming site, MetroQuest tool, Pinterest, discussion forum or considerate.
+Many level 1 and 2 tools can also be used for level 3 processes.